 How can I get involved in scrutiny reviews?

-From time to time select committee's decide to look in-depth into one area of work.
+From time to time committee's decide to look in-depth into one area of work.
 This is called a scrutiny review.
 The committee work programmes provide information about the work that each committee is undertaking.
 Please see the individual committee links for more information.

 What are co-opted committee members?